 Throughout their marriage, they have had four children: Prince Charles, Princess Anne, Prince Andrew, and Prince Edward, along with countless other grandchildren and great-grandchildren.
 Prince Philip is the longest-serving royal consort in British history.
 When The Queen succeeded to the throne, she chose not to take Philip’s last name and kept hers as Windsor, but their descendants would carry the name of Mountbatten-Windsor.

 Prince Philip has long been considered The Queen’s constant companion.
-Having fallen in love and married so young, they have been together for 70 years.
+Having fallen in love and married so young, they have been together for more than 70 years.
 Leaning on each other when Princess Elizabeth suddenly became Queen Elizabeth II at the age of 25, Prince Philip has stood by The Queen’s side for the 65 years she has been Queen.
 They lived through World War II together, Philip as a naval officer and The Queen in the Auxiliary Territorial Service.
 They have remained a strong couple even through the divorces of three of their four children.